-- Twitter.
-For those unversed in basic social media etiquette, Twitter can be a chaotic and even overwhelming resource.
-But untold thousands of Americans abroad use Twitter to stay in touch with folks back home, report local and international news, and promote their personal projects or careers.
-To sort through the noise, search popular hashtags related to life abroad, such as #ExpatLife, and reach out by direct message to users in your destination country.
+- Social media.
+Untold thousands of Americans abroad use social media channels like Instagram and Facebook to stay in touch with folks back home, report local and international news, and promote their personal projects or careers.
+To sort through the noise, search popular hashtags related to life abroad and reach out by direct message to users in your destination country.
 Remember that popular hashtags change over time, and be wary of anything that smacks of a scam.

 It also never hurts to simply search Google (or your favorite search engine) for “American blogs in [destination]” and other terms relevant to this topic.

 3. Look for a Job or Other Occupation

 Start looking for work, applying to universities, or building out your business plan as early as possible.
 If your existing employer isn’t willing or able to sponsor you, contact an international recruiter or international recruiting network (such as NPAworldwide) with knowledge of and access to the local job market.

 Many international recruiters don’t charge job seekers for placement, relying instead on fees paid by client employers.
 However, these fees can reduce employee wages and salaries if they’re passed on to the employee and assessed on an ongoing basis.

 If you work as an independent contractor or consultant, or run a business that doesn’t require you to remain in a fixed location, contact your destination country’s immigration authorities to determine their policies on foreign nationals working remotely in-country.
 Many countries allow this type of activity, provided the remote workers maintain appropriate entry credentials and pay their fair share of local taxes.